Best practices for Exchange listings

 - Describe your relationship with your suppliers.

-- Which monthly Shopify plan does your business use?
+- Which monthly Shopify subscription plan does your business use?

 - What have you done to attract customers?
 Here you can describe your business's marketing strategies such as advertising campaigns, relationships with social media influencers, or successful email campaigns.